 Significant problems arise when the time stamp on a surveillance video is deemed to be inaccurate.
 For example, let's say that a video shows an employee slipping into a certain area of a building and that items were stolen from that area at a specific time of day.
 Odds are that the suspect's attorney will dig deeply to ensure that the time stamp on the video is accurate.
 If the system in question isn't actually running on accurate time, the suspect could get off on a technicality.

 Official time is no longer measured as Greenwich Mean Time, or GMT.
 Instead, it is measured as Coordinated Universal Time, or UTC, which is measured by the vibrations of the cesium atom and is exceptionally accurate.
-UTC is kept by national metrology institutes like the National Institute of Standards and Technology, or NIST, which is located in Colorado.
+UTC is kept by national metrology institutes around the world.

-Network time protocol, or NTP, is an open-source time synchronization distribution standard that works easily with IP-based systems, and software for NTP is readily available for just about any operating system.
+Network time protocol, or NTP, is a time synchronization distribution standard that works easily with IP-based systems, and software for NTP is readily available for just about any operating system.
 In fact, most IP cameras, computers and other devices already include pre-installed NTP client software.
-However, a time server is needed for the network in order to synchronize the NTP client.
+However, an NTP server is needed for the network in order to synchronize the NTP client.

 Stratum 1 NTP Servers